 If you have your camera locked down on a tripod and not moving, then you can do a portrait composite.

 One of the ways I’ve seen this done a lot is by putting the camera on a tripod after you have composed your scene.
 Then take multiple frames, each with your subject in a different spot in the composition.
-You can then blend those images together in Photoshop and it looks like your subject has been duplicated.
+You can then blend those images together in

 You can also do this with objects if you want to add set styling to a wide portrait but don’t have enough pieces to cover the entire set.